 We have seen the Meinl 14” hi-hats above; these are their little brothers.
 They are produced for budget-friendly needs.

-The HCS series bears a construction of brass alloy, which is cheaper.
+The HCS series bears a construction of brass alloy.
+The brass alloy is cheaper.
 Despite this, they sound pretty good.
+The brass alloy provides a solid and compact construction that makes sure that the sound production is top-notch, and the drumming is enjoying every second.

 They are manufactures in the same German-based factory as other premium cymbals.
 As such, they also come with a two-year warranty.